xakpc/Fizzy.WinForms/README.md

 - Create a `data/` directory for persistent storage
 - Start the container and load the web interface

+> **Note:** The first launch will download the Docker image (~500MB), which may take several minutes depending on your internet connection.
+Subsequent launches will be much faster.

 ## Usage

 ### Menu Options